dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

     glusterfs-rchtr   1/1       Running   0          4h       10.0.4.103   node-3.lab
     heketi-1-tn0s9    1/1       Running   0          4h       10.130.2.3   node-6.lab

-The can be stopped by removing the labels OpenShift uses to determine GlusterFS pod placement for CNS.
+They can be stopped by removing the labels OpenShift uses to determine GlusterFS pod placement for CNS.

 &#8680; Remove the labels from the last 3 OpenShift nodes like so: